 #3 Effect on the Brain

-Like heroin, morphine and other opioids, fentanyl works by binding to the brain’s opioid receptors.
+Like heroin, Opioid Pain Medication and other opioids, fentanyl works by binding to the brain’s opioid receptors.
 When opioids bind to these receptors, they trigger the brain’s reward pathway.
 This floods the brain with dopamine, and the result is a strong rush, or euphoria.

 However, the drug can have several other short term side effects, not all of which are positive, to put it mildly.
 These can include:

 Additionally, there are several potential cognitive side effects:

 - Impaired judgment